bjt-user/Linux/kdenlive.md

 ctrl + enter - render project\
 shift + drag a rectangle with left mouse - to select multiple clips

+You can rightclick on menu items to create custom shortcuts.

 #### enable proxy clips

 enable proxy clips if you dont have powerful hardware.\